mrseanryan/tslint-folders-diagrams/README.md

 ## licence = MIT

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/mrseanryan/tslint-folders-diagrams/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mrseanryan/tslint-folders-diagrams/blob/master/LICENSE) file for details.